-There is hereby created a Code of Ethics for the City of Pensacola, which shall be applicable to all elected and appointed officials of the city, including all city employees, regardless of capacity of employment.
+There is hereby created a Code of Ethics for the City of Pensacola, which shall be applicable to all elected and appointed officials of the city, including all city employees, whether classified or unclassified, regardless of capacity of employment.

 (Ord.
 No. 07-11, § 1, 4-7-11; Charter, Sec.
 8.02(a))